What to Eat (and Avoid) to Increase Your Testosterone

 Ashwagandha supplementation increases total and free testosterone, particularly for older men, stressed men, or men with low-testosterone symptoms [8].
 Its effects are modest as it works (indirectly) by reducing cortisol (which suppresses testosterone) rather than directly stimulating testosterone production.

-Fenugreek extract has been shown to increase testosterone by reducing the amount on a enzyme in the body that converts testosterone into estrogen [9].
+Fenugreek extract has been shown to increase testosterone by reducing the amount of enzymes in the body ('aromatase' and '5α reductase') that convert testosterone into estrogen [9].
 Results for zinc, magnesium, vitamin D, and omega-3 supplements are mixed, and only likely to raise your testosterone levels if you’re deficient in them to start with.

 Despite the aggressive marketing, there is little evidence that most (so-called) testosterone boosters actually boost your testosterone, or even contain testosterone-boosting ingredients.
 In fact, some of these products contain things that may disrupt testosterone production [10].